Rust-GCC/gccrs/gcc/config/nds32/nds32-n8.md

 ;;   MOVD44_O
 ;;     A double-word move instruction needs to write registers twice.
 Because ;;     the register port is 2R1W, two micro-operations are required.
-The even ;;     number reigster is updated by the first one, and the odd number register ;;     is updated by the second one.
+The even ;;     number register is updated by the first one, and the odd number register ;;     is updated by the second one.
 Each of the results is ready at EX.
 ;;     The letter 'O' stands for odd.
 ;;   DIV_Rs